matingb/focused-labs-monpoke/README.md

     - The battle cannot begin until there are two teams
 ##### Battle
 - The team that was created first takes the first turn
-- A turn is either choosing a Monpoké or attacking with the currently chosen Monpoké
+- A turn is either choosing, healing, reviving or attacking a Monpoké with the a chosen Monpoké
 - The first turn of each team must be choosing a Monpoké
 - Attacks do damage equal to the attack value to the currently chosen enemy Monpoké
 - A Monpoké is considered defeated when it’s HP is 0 or lower
+- Healing Monpoké restore HP of the selected Monpoké for the amount of heal given.
+- Reviving a Monpoké restore all the HP of the Monpoké. (each team can use revive once per match)
 - When a Monpoké is defeated the owning team’s next turn must be choosing a new Monpoké
 - Validation
-    - A team cannot choose or attack with a Monpoké
+    - A team cannot choose, heal or attack with a Monpoké
         - Who is not on your team
         - Who is not currently chosen
         - Who is defeated
+  - A team cannot revive a Monpoké
+        - Who is not on your team
+        - Whos is alive

 #### Game Ends
 - When all of a team’s Monpoké are defeated